SWE-UniStuttgart/Qlunc/readme.md

 ### Tutorials:
 - Containing 2 [JupyterNotebook-based tutorials](https://github.com/SWE-UniStuttgart/Qlunc/tree/Qlunc-V0.9/Tutorials); `Tutorial1.ipynb` and `Tutorial2.ipynb` with their corresponding yaml files.
 ## Requirements
 [Anaconda Navigator1.9.12](https://www.anaconda.com/products/individual) has been installed as a graphical user interface.
-It includes, among others, Python3.7 and spyder4.2.1 version IDE software features, ready to be used.
-It includes also JupyterLab2.2.6 and JupyterNotebook6.2.0 versions.
+It includes, among others, Python 3.7 and spyder 4.2.1 version IDE software features, ready to be used.
+It includes also JupyterLab 2.2.6 and JupyterNotebook 6.2.0 versions.

 The following python libraries and tools should be installed beforehand:

-- matplotlib=3.2.1
+- matplotlib==3.2.1
-- numpy=1.18.5
+- numpy==1.18.5
-- pandas=1.2.1
+- pandas==1.2.1
-- pyyaml=5.4.1
+- pyyaml==5.4.1
-- scipy=1.6.0
+- scipy==1.6.0
-- sympy=1.7.1
+- sympy==1.7.1
-- xarray=0.15.1
+- xarray==0.15.1
-- python=2.7
+- python==2.7
-- spyder=4.2.1
+- spyder==4.2.1
 - notebook
 - jupyterlab